OpenF2/F2/docs/src/container-development.md

 ## Get Started

 To help you get started, you will find a basic container in the [project repo on GitHub](https://github.com/OpenF2/F2/tree/master/examples/container/) along with a number of sample apps.
-Once you open the project repository, point your browser at:
+Once you download and open the project repository, point your browser at:

 `http://localhost/F2/examples/container/`

+_Since the example container is a website, this page requires a web server [configured locally](#configuration)._

 ### Configuration

 It is assumed you will be developing a F2 container locally and have a `localhost` setup.
 The URLs mentioned in this specification assume you have configured your F2 container and apps to run at `http://localhost/F2/`.
 The examples provided as part of the project repository demonstrate apps written in different languages (PHP, JavaScript, C#).
 While it is not a requirement you have a web server configured on your computer, it will certainly allow you to more deeply explore the sample apps.

-**Ready to start coding?** [Jump to Developing a F2 Container](#developing-a-f2-container).
+**Ready to start coding?** [Jump to Developing a F2 Container](#developing-f2-containers).

 * * * *